Food, Poland

 Zgoda 4, 00-018 Warszawa, Poland

 La Vegana is the very first place we dined at when we landed in Warsaw on a Monday night.
 Many restaurants happened to be closed at that time, but this one didn’t let down!
 This place popped up on my Google Maps search, which was a surprise as I hadn’t noticed it before when I researched for vegan in Warsaw.
-We stepped in with no idea what kind of food they serve and found that it was Vietnamese, which was also a surprise!
+We stepped in with no idea what kind of food they serve and found that it was Vietnamese, which was a surprise!
 Wasn’t expecting to have Asian food on our first eat out in Warsaw but we were so hungry and one look at the menu had me almost drooling.

 We had the Seitan ‘power balls’ and their recommended Tofu Bulgogi (tofu and oyster mushroom in spicy soy sauce) as starters.
 The main dish was a Vietnamese curry served with rice (can’t remember the name) and everything was delicious.
 The staff was friendly and brought us our drinks and food at a relaxed pace.